DavidAce/h5pp/README.md

 ### Compression
-Extendable (or chunked) datasets can also be compressed if HDF5 was built with zlib support.
+Chunked datasets can be compressed if HDF5 was built with zlib support.
 Use these functions to set or check the compression level:

 ```c++